 In China, Bahtiyar suffered from the government's repression of the Uyghur people.
 Yearning for freedom, Bahityar left China with two others, heading first to Kazakhstan, then to Pakistan, to start a business.
-In Pakistan, he learned that his life savings of \$700 - an amount that would have been a fortune in China - would not sustain him long.
-He was told about a Uyghur community in the mountains of Afghanistan, where he would be given food and shelter in exchange for construction work.
-In the village, he was put to work in construction activities, working on a kitchen and mosque; brick-making; and paving a small road.
+In Pakistan, he learned that his life savings of \$700 would not sustain him long.
+He was told about a Uyghur community in Afghanistan, where he would be given food and shelter in exchange for construction work.
+In the village, he was put to work on a kitchen and mosque; brick-making; and paving a small road.
 The Uyghur community was quiet - and separated from the fighting between the Taliban and the Northern Alliance.